-Green Power EMC, the renewable energy supplier for 38 Georgia Electric Membership Corporations (EMCs), and Silicon Ranch, one of the nation’s largest independent solar power producers, announced a landmark agreement to bring an additional 200 megawatts (MWAC) of solar energy online by the year 2020.
-The total capacity will be distributed across four locations in southern Georgia and will provide enough low-cost, renewable power to help serve more than 35,000 EMC households annually.
+Green Power EMC, the renewable energy supplier for 38 Georgia Electric Membership Corporations (EMCs), and Silicon Ranch, one of the nation’s largest independent solar power producers, announced a landmark agreement to bring an additional 200 megawatts (MWAC)

 The four solar projects will be developed, funded, and built by Silicon Ranch, which will also own, operate, and maintain the arrays throughout the lifecycle of each facility.
 Green Power EMC will purchase all the energy and environmental attributes generated by the facilities on behalf of its member EMCs.